coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

   - Press Control+C to shut down the server.
   - Respond "y" when asked to confirm.

-##

-## The moment of truth...
+#### The moment of truth...

-You are all set for the next step: Testing Your New Environment!
+You are all set for the next step: Testing the Environment!

 # Step 2.5) Testing the Environment